-If you have questions about the course content or an activity or assignment, please check OWL Forums to see whether your question has been answered.
+Questions of a non-personal nature should be asked during class.
+It is preferred that questions about course content or course structure be asked during class sessions for the benefit of your peers.
+If you have questions that arise between classes about the course content or an activity or assignment, please check OWL Forums to see whether your question has been answered.
 If you cannot find the information you need, please post your question on OWL Forums, so other students can benefit from your question.